Documents Eligible for Remote Online Notarization: What You Can (and Can’t) Notarize Online

 Certifications of trust

-Wills often have additional requirements and are not always suitable for RON, making professional guidance especially important.
+Wills often have stricter requirements and may not be suitable for RON.

-Some real estate documents may be notarized remotely, including:
+Certain real estate documents may be notarized online, including:

 Seller disclosures